Etejerina/a-walk-in-python/day_3.md

 Pearl Jam
 ```

 Seeing how you can access a dicts item, I think you could guess why dicts don't allow duplicate keys.
-Just to state the obvious, if there were two equal keys, how could Python realize wich one you want to access?
+Just to state the obvious, if there were two equal keys, how could Python realize which one you want to access?

 There is another way to access a dicts item, that can be better to use in some scenarios, and is using the *get* method.